Fred-Michael/venue/README.md

 # venue_demo_site
-A yet-to-be completed demo for a website
+...completed demo for a website